fraawlen/cassette/docs/cgui-theming.md

 5. /etc/cassette/cgui.ccfg
 6. /etc/cgui.ccfg

-If the environement variable `CGUI_CONFIG_HARDCODED_ONLY` is set, the these files will be ignored and only hardcoded values will be used.
+If the environement variable `CGUI_CONFIG_HARDCODED_ONLY` is set, these paths will be ignored and only hardcoded values will be used.

 ## Table of Contents <a name="toc"></a>